Buying a house in England & Wales

-You can find out about existing properties from advertisements in newspapers, estate agents and, increasingly, the internet.
-The web is proving ever more popular as a source of information on properties for sale.
-Most estate agents now have their own websites, and there are also a number of sites which list properties on offer from a range of agents, with facilities to search for properties with particular features or in specific locations.
+You can find out about existing properties from online property search website, estate agents and advertisements in newspapers.
+Most estate agents have their own websites, and there are also a number of sites which list properties on offer from a range of agents, with facilities to search for properties with particular features or in specific locations.

 As a home-buyer you will not have to pay estate agents for their services, as the agent is acting on behalf of the seller, and so the seller pays the agent's fee.
 Bear in mind that the agent will be trying to obtain the best price possible for the seller.

 It is worthwhile visiting local estate agents in person to explain what you want and what you can afford.
 Agents will be able to give you details of any suitable properties they currently have on offer, and will send details of any other properties they are asked to sell after your visit.
 The estate agent will arrange for you to visit any properties you are interested in and will pass on any offer you make to the seller.